Gutter Replacement Cost

 Aluminium vs Plastic Guttering

-Plastic gutters are cheap and will keep down the costs of weather proofing your home down.
-However, they aren't as robust as metal so you may need to replace it more often.
+Plastic gutters are cheap and will keep down the costs of weather-proofing your home down.
+However, they aren't as robust as metal so you may need to replace them more often.
 Plastic guttering also does not have a lot of options in terms of finish or colours.
-Aluminium guttering is aesthetically pleasing particularly on period houses but is more expensive.
+Aluminium guttering is aesthetically pleasing, particularly on period houses but is more expensive.

 Aluminium gutters had fallen out of favour in the UK with cheaper plastic guttering being the most popular option, but there has been a recent surge in their popularity as buyers realise the money saved using plastic is a false economy due to the longevity of aluminium.